navya19j/Gauss-Elimination/README.md

 Input file (input1.txt) is given for the above set of equations.
-The program needs to read from the input file and then write 2 the calculated values of x1 , x2, x3 in a text file (file name – output1.txt) with each xi value in a separate line of text file
+The program needs to read from the input file and then write 2 the calculated values of x, y,z in a text file (file name – output1.txt) with each xi value in a separate line of text file

 <b> Gauss Jordon Elimination</b>-